swastikanata/coliee2025-task3-irnlpui/README.md

-This code is the implementation of methods proposed by IRNLPUI at COLIEE 2025 for task 3 (Statute Law retrieval).
 # UI-COLIEE 2025 – Task 3: Statute Law Retrival

 We participated in **Task 3: Statute Law Retrival  ** of the Competition on Legal Information Extraction/Entailment (COLIEE) and submitted 3 runs with different approach.